Boschio/Flixster-app/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:

+I found it difficult to implement a way to securely store my API key, which led me to learning a bit about using a BuildConfig file.

+I also had trouble with the picture and movie details placement, as I kept having them overlap, despite my constraints showing they should not.

 ## License